Who or what is Green Tara?

 by Susan Lorraine

-Green Tara is a personification of compassionate energy and an important source of inspiration and protection within the Tibetan Buddhist tradition.
-She is swift in her response to suffering and can be called upon much like Christians might call on a patron saint.
-And yet, not quite like that.
+Green Tara is a personification of compassionate activity and an important source of inspiration and protection within the Tibetan Buddhist tradition.
+She is swift in her response to suffering and can be called upon in times of fear, sickness or distress.

 Tibetan spirituality (and Buddhism in general) is embedded in a cultural understanding of identity as being fluid and interdependent.
 Any sense of a fixed, solid, separate “self” is seen as an illusory overlay—a convenience at best and ultimately a source of suffering because it is out of alignment with reality.
 Similarly, deities and demons are also not solid or independently existing.

-Within this worldview, Green Tara is both a historical person–a woman who achieved enlightenment and vowed to remain available as a compassionate force that relieves suffering—and a reflection of our own innate, here-and-now nature.
+Within this worldview, Green Tara is both a historical person–a woman who achieved enlightenment and vowed to remain available as a compassionate force that relieves suffering—and a reflection of our own innate nature.

 In the practice of Green Tara, we imagine (visualize) her as a way of invoking and cultivating compassionate energy that is not bound by a habitual sense of self.
 The practice (sadhana) includes sound (bell and drum), gesture (hand mudras), and words (praises and aspirations), which, through repetition, invoke a sensory, resonant environment infused with her/our enlightened energy.
 When we do the practice together, we participate in a shared world of compassionate intent that responds to suffering and radiates to wherever it is needed.